shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich showed Wryonin how to sync with the drums.
 He stiffly jogged in place to sync to it, much less fun than Mudrich’s jig.
 When both were synced, Ersie played faster.
 Mudrich and Wryonin ran off ahead.

+[switch to wryonin’s pov, have mudrich almost die while fighting a giant cat, and get injured]

 Ersie ran as fast as she could without tearing her scar.
 She held her belly with one hand as she beat a drum with the other.
 She heard a lot of commotion ahead that she couldn’t see.
 Lemilay ran behind her, pushing her pace.

 When Ersie and Lemilay got to the beach, multiple cats were laying scattered and bloodied on the beach.
 The delicious taste of iron and the putrid smell of guts clashed in a battle almost as epic as Mudrich’s battle with the cats, who were struggling to fight off Mudrich.